-Department of Legislative Services Maryland General Assembly 2020 Session FISCAL AND POLICY NOTE First Reader Senate Bill 253 (Senator Pinsky, et al.) Budget and Taxation and Education, Health, and Environmental Affairs State Finance and Procurement - Prohibited Appropriations - Magnetic Levitation Transportation System This bill prohibits the State (or any unit or instrumentality of the State) from using any appropriation for a magnetic levitation (Maglev) transportation system located or to be located in the State.
-The bill also prohibits a public or private entity that receives money from the State from authorizing a permit or giving any other form of approval for a Maglev system.
-Finally, the bill prohibits a proposal for a Maglev system from including the use of any Amtrak or CSX Transportation right-of-way.
-The bill takes effect June 1, 2020.
-Fiscal Summary State Effect: No immediate effect.
+Department of Legislative Services

+Maryland General Assembly 2021 Session

+FISCAL AND POLICY NOTE First Reader

+Senate Bill 188 (Senator Pinsky)

+Budget and Taxation and Education, Health,

+and Environmental Affairs

+State Finance - Prohibited Appropriations - Magnetic Levitation Transportation System

+This bill prohibits the State (or any unit or instrumentality of the State) from using any appropriation for a magnetic levitation (Maglev) transportation system located or to be located in the State.
+The bill does not apply to expenditures for the salaries of personnel assigned to review permits or other forms of approval for a Maglev transportation system.
+The bill takes effect June 1, 2021.

+Fiscal Summary

+State Effect: No immediate effect.
 There are no current plans to appropriate funding for a Maglev system; however, the bill could have an effect on any future Maglev project.

-For example, the bill's requirements likely make the proposed Baltimore-Washington Superconducting Magnetic Levitation (SCMAGLEV) Project difficult or impossible to implement, as discussed below.
-Local Effect: No immediate effect, as discussed below.
+Local Effect: No immediate effect.